 - Bought a fire insurance cover which was not sufficient

 Jayant’s situation would have been different if he had purchased a fire insurance cover with an escalation clause.
-In case of escalation clause, the insurer would have considered the current value of the property at the time of claim settlement.
+In the case of the escalation clause, the insurer would have considered the current value of the property at the time of claim settlement.

 Rajni Saran started her engineering company in Delhi.
-She decided to buy a fire insurance policy to secure herself from financial troubles that could arise in case there was a loss or damage due to fire.
+She decided to buy a fire insurance policy to secure herself from financial troubles that could arise in case there was a loss or damage due to the fire.
 On the advice of her insurance broker, she also included an escalation clause in her fire insurance policy.

 Last year, a fire erupted at her company due to short-circuit, and she lost goods and machinery worth Rs 10 lakh in the fire.
 She approached her fire insurance company.
 As Rajni had also included an escalation in her fire insurance policy, the insurer considered the current price of machinery to settle the claim.